-Theodore Roosevelt was the 26th President of the United States and was noted for his exuberant personality, achievements, and his leadership of the Progressive Movement.
-He was a leader of the Republican Party and founder of the first incarnation of the short-lived Progressive ("Bull Moose") Party of 1912.
+Theodore Roosevelt Campaign Buttons compliment any collection.
+Theodore Roosevelt (October 27, 1858 to January 6, 1919) was the 26th President of the United States (1901 to 1909).
+He is noted for his exuberant personality, range of interests and achievements, and his leadership of the Progressive Movement, as well as his cowboy persona and robust masculinity.
+He was a leader of the Republican Party and founder of the first incarnation of the short lived Progressive (Bull Moose) Party of 1912.
 Before becoming President, he held offices at the city, state, and federal levels.
 Roosevelt's achievements as a naturalist, explorer, hunter, author, and soldier are as much a part of his fame as any office he held as a politician.
-Roosevelt was 42 years old when sworn in as President of the United States in 1901, making him the youngest president ever; he beat out the youngest elected president, John Fitzgerald "Jack" Kennedy, by only one year.
+Roosevelt was 42 years old when sworn in as President of the United States in 1901, making him the youngest president ever; he beat out the youngest elected president, John Fitzgerald Kennedy, by only one year.
 Roosevelt was also the first of only three sitting presidents to have won the Nobel Peace Prize.
 The Teddy bear is named for him, despite his contempt for being called "Teddy".

 Theodore Roosevelt Running Mates: 1904: Charles W. Fairbanks

 As lacking in imagery,

 themes, and slogans as Alton B. Parkers campaign, Theodore Roosevelt (TR)s

 1904 campaign was full of all three.
 These included his famous toothy

 smile, mustache, pince-nez eyeglasses, TR in his Rough Rider uniform,

 and of course, the famous teddy bear.
 TRs primary theme for the 1904

 campaign was his pledge to provide a Square Deal to all, which meant

 conservation of natural resources, control of corporations, and consumer